-As an elderly widow living alone, Geraldine Tyler was doing just fine in the one-bedroom condo she owned in Minneapolis.
-That is, until 2010, when a rise in neighborhood crime and frightening incidents near her home alarmed Geraldine and her family and prompted her hasty move to a safer area, where she rented an apartment.
+As an elderly woman living alone, Geraldine Tyler was doing just fine in the one-bedroom condo she owned in Minneapolis.
+That is, until 2010, when a rise in neighborhood crime and frightening incidents near her home alarmed Geraldine and her family and prompted her to move to a safer area, where she rented an apartment in a senior community.

-Once Geraldine moved, she could no longer afford the property taxes on her condo in addition to the rent on her apartment.
-The taxes piled up, and Tyler accrued a $2,300 debt.
-In 2015, when the total tax debt, including penalties, interest, and fees, was $15,000, Hennepin County, Minnesota, seized the condo and sold it one year later for $40,000.
+Finally, Geraldine felt safe and comfortable again, surrounded by other seniors.
+But the property taxes on her condo started piling up.
+Soon Geraldine accrued a $2,300 tax debt; and the government started tacking on thousands of dollars in interest, fees, and other penalties until the total bill reached $15,000 in 2015.
+At that point, Hennepin County, Minnesota, seized Geraldine’s condo and sold it one year later for $40,000.
 Instead of keeping the $15,000 it was owed and refunding Geraldine the sale surplus, the county kept all of the $40,000.

 State law allows Minnesota counties to keep such windfalls at the expense of property owners like Geraldine.
-From 2014 to 2020, some 1,200 Minnesotans lost their homes and all of the equity they held for debts that averaged 8% of the home’s value.
+From 2014 to 2020, 1,200 Minnesotans lost their homes and all of the equity they had invested for debts that averaged 8% of the home’s value.

-The county also violated the Excessive Fines Clause by keeping the additional $25,000 from the condo sale, which is far and above the $15,000 due.
+Both the U.S. and State Constitutions also prohibit the government from levying excessive fines—which Hennepin County violated by keeping the additional $25,000 from the condo sale, far above the $15,000 due.

-Now, at 92 years old and in an assisted-living facility, Geraldine is fighting back.
-Geraldine is appealing her case’s dismissal to end home equity theft in Minnesota and stop government from reaping windfalls at the expense of struggling property owners.
-Pacific Legal Foundation represents her free of charge with the assistance of Charles Watkins of Guin, Stokes & Evans, LLC, and attorneys at Reinhardt Wendorf & Blanchfield, and Teske Katz, PLLP.
+Pacific Legal Foundation represented Geraldine free of charge with the assistance of Charles Watkins of Guin, Stokes & Evans, LLC, and attorneys at Reinhardt Wendorf & Blanchfield and at Teske Katz, PLLP.